Finslerian wormhole solution in the framework of modified gravity: Introduction

 \section{Introduction}

-The theme of the wormhole was first discussed by German mathematician H. Weyl\cite{Weyl}.
-He explained the structure of a wormhole is an asymptotically flat tube-like structure, and it is a tunnel with two entrances or two distinct points of different space-times or bridge joining two ends of the same space-time.
-Therefore, the issue of wormholes attracted the attention of many geometricians and physicists.
-Schwarzschild wormhole is the first type of wormhole solution developed by Schwarzschild.\\
+The concept of wormholes was initially introduced by the German mathematician Weyl H \cite{Weyl}.
+Weyl described a wormhole as an asymptotically flat tube-like structure, characterizing it as a tunnel with two entrances or connecting two distinct points in different space-times, essentially forming a bridge that joins two ends of the same space-time.
+Consequently, the topic of wormholes captured the interest of numerous geometricians and physicists.
+The Schwarzschild wormhole, pioneered by Schwarzschild, represents the first type of wormhole solution in this field of study.\\

-The wormhole is the most well-known and extensively researched idea in General Relativity (GR) and modified theories of gravity.
-The GR solutions produce wormholes.
-These hypothetical shortcuts, generally known as Einstein-Rosen bridges, were mathematically proven to exist for the first time by \cite{Einstein}.
-But \cite{Fuller} showed in a paper later published in 1962 this type of wormhole is unstable.
-If it joins two regions of the same universe and any object moving slower than the speed of light travels from one exterior area to the other if it falls from it.There are two kinds of wormholes static and dynamic wormholes. \\
+{Wormholes stand out as the most widely recognized and extensively explored concepts in both General Relativity (GR) and alternative theories of gravity.
+Solutions derived from GR give rise to these theoretical shortcuts, commonly referred to as Einstein-Rosen bridges, which were initially mathematically postulated by A. Einstein et al. \cite{Einstein}.
+However, subsequent research by R. W. Fuller et al. \cite{Fuller}, published in 1962, demonstrated the instability of this type of wormhole.
+Specifically, if it connects two regions within the same universe, any object moving slower than the speed of light that traverses from one exterior area to the other is susceptible to falling out.
+Wormholes can be broadly categorized into two types: static and dynamic wormholes.} \\

-The ideology of the traversable wormhole was proposed by \cite{Morris} with the intention of using a wormhole for time travel or interstellar travel.
-It is worth noting that the idea of the traversable wormhole is distinct from the Einstein-Rosen bridge theory .
-To keep the wormhole geometry, and key constituent is the existence of exotic matter in its throat, which pushes wormhole walls apart and prevents them from collapsing.
-The throat from contracting, allowing it to be traversed, and the rigidity of the traversable wormhole has been examined in order to reduce violation of the null energy condition.
-The most frequently researched issue in the wormhole concept is the violation of energy conditions.\cite{Hochberg} proved that all traversable wormholes, both static and dynamic, violated the null energy conditions. \\
+{The concept of traversable wormholes, as proposed by M. S. Morris et al. \cite{Morris}, explores the idea of using wormholes for time travel or interstellar travel, distinct from the Einstein-Rosen bridge theory.
+To maintain wormhole geometry, exotic matter is crucial in the throat, exerting outward pressure to prevent collapse and ensuring stability for traversal.
+Researchers focus on minimizing violations of the null energy condition to enhance stability.
+D. Hochberg et al. \cite{Hochberg} showed that all types of traversable wormholes violate energy conditions, highlighting the challenge of addressing this violation while studying their rigidity.
+This is vital for advancing our understanding of these hypothetical structures.} \\